Petersburg, Virginia: Late 20th-century economic decline

 In the late 20th century, Petersburg worked to restore historic buildings and attract different kinds of stores and businesses to its historic center.
 During the 1993 Virginia tornado outbreak, Petersburg was struck by an F4 tornado that swept through the downtown area, seriously damaging a number of restored historic buildings and businesses.
 The same tornado also touched down in Colonial Heights destroying a Walmart store.

 21st century

 As of 2007, Petersburg has continued to evolve as a small city, and its commercial activities have changed.
 Downtown Petersburg, known as Old Towne, has had new businesses established in the compact core: these include indie restaurants, bars and coffee shops.
 The long-abandoned Walnut Mall, which closed in the early 1990s, has been demolished.
-A new Food Lion grocery store and a Walmart opened on the South end of town.
-The Army has expanded activities at nearby Fort Lee, home of the United States Army's Sustainment Center of Excellence.
+The Army has expanded activities at nearby Fort Gregg-Adams, home of the United States Army's Sustainment Center of Excellence.
 The Army's Logistics Branch, Ordnance, Quartermaster, and the Transportation Corps moved there from Fort Eustis following the round of Base Realignment and Closure actions in 2005.